SSoelvsten/bdd-benchmark/README.md

 - **CUDD**:
   Probably the most popular BDD package of all.
 It uses depth-first algorithms and a unique node table, memoization and complement edges, variable reordering, and supports Zero-suppressed Decision Diagrams.
+In principle, CUDD also supports simple BDDs as a special case of Algebraic Decision Diagrams (ADD) / Multi-terminal Decision Diagrams (MTBDDs).

   We use [this modified v3.0](https://github.com/SSoelvsten/cudd) in which its C++ API has been extended.